slowernews/wisdom-tldr/README.md

 working with friends is not good, because there will be always problems of fixing hierarchy. peers are peers not boss and employee.

 Get proximity to successful, happy, and rich people.
 Be cool.
 They will likely influence you automatically.
--->

 > *'Work friends are just that, work friends.
 Nothing more.'*

-> *'Never put too much trust in friends, learn how to use enemies.' -- Robert Greene (2nd law of power)*
+> *'Never put too much trust in friends, learn how to use enemies.' -- Robert Greene (2nd law of power)* -->

-> *'Your friends are the ones that go to your funeral, in a day of rain.'*
+> *'Your friends are the ones that go to your funeral and in a day of rain.'*